Pawan Kalyan: 2014–present: Balancing acting with political career

 In November 2019, it was announced that Kalyan would star in the Telugu remake of the Hindi film Pink (2016), later titled Vakeel Saab.
 Produced by Boney Kapoor and Dil Raju, and directed by Venu Sriram with dialogues by Trivikram Srinivas, filming for Vakeel Saab began on 20 January 2020, marking Kalyan's return to cinema after a two-year break following Agnyaathavaasi.
 The film, which also features Nivetha Thomas, Anjali, Ananya Nagalla, Prakash Raj, and Shruti Haasan, was released in April 2021, making it Kalyan's first film release in three years.
 Kalyan plays Satyadev, a former lawyer who overcomes personal tragedy and alcoholism to fight for justice and support wronged women.
-Vakeel Saab faced major challenges, such as blocked ticket price hikes and cancelled screenings due to political tensions and a COVID-19 lockdown during the second wave.
-Despite these issues, the film grossed ₹137.65 crore worldwide, becoming the second highest-grossing Telugu film of the year.
+The film grossed ₹137.65 crore worldwide, becoming the second highest-grossing Telugu film of the year.

 In 2022, Pawan Kalyan starred in Bheemla Nayak, an action thriller film directed by Saagar K Chandra and written by Trivikram Srinivas.
 The film stars Pawan Kalyan and Rana Daggubati in lead roles.
 Kalyan plays Bheemla Nayak, a dedicated police officer known for his strong sense of justice and connection with his community.
 The film netted ₹37 crore on opening day in India, becoming the best post-pandemic opener in Andhra Pradesh and Telangana.
-Bheemla Nayak grossed over ₹192 crore worldwide in 20 days, despite restrictions like lowered ticket prices and a ban on early morning shows in Andhra Pradesh, which affected its earnings.
+Bheemla Nayak grossed over ₹192 crore worldwide in 20 days.

 Kalyan's 2023 release was Bro, in which he starred alongside his nephew Sai Dharam Tej, under the direction of Samuthirakani.
 Produced by People Media Factory and Zee Studios, it is a remake of the director's own Tamil film Vinodhaya Sitham (2021).
 In the film, Pawan Kalyan plays Titan, a mysterious figure who represents Time, guiding Mark through a transformative journey to rectify his past and reconcile with his responsibilities before his final departure from Earth.
 The film received mixed-to-average reviews from critics.

-Since the Y. S. Jagan Mohan Reddy government came to power in Andhra Pradesh in 2019, Pawan Kalyan's films have faced significant political challenges.
-His films Vakeel Saab, Bheemla Nayak, and Bro, have encountered obstacles like cancelled benefit shows, blocked ticket price hikes, and restrictions on screenings.
-These issues are widely attributed to Kalyan's outspoken criticism of the government, leading to a perceived political vendetta that has affected the releases and earnings of his films.
-Despite these challenges, his films have still performed well at the box office.